amerov/cpp-practice/README.md

 All algorithms are C++ template functions to allow arbitrary data types and container type.

 ### Testing
 test code located in test folder.
-For defailts of the runtime and space complexity, either refer to the book or check out the [BigO Cheet Sheet](http://bigocheatsheet.com/)
+For details of the runtime and space complexity, either refer to the code comment or check out the [BigO Cheet Sheet](http://bigocheatsheet.com/)

 ### Install
 The library is header file only.